Last Updated: 29 January 2023

 Answer: Cryptocurrency is a Digital Asset or Digital Currency that does not exist in physical forms like Coins or Paper Money.
-Cryptocurrency uses Cryptography Technology to secure its transaction between two Individuals.
-It is not issued by any Central Authority or a Government.
+Cryptocurrency uses Cryptography Technology to secure transactions between two Individuals.
+It is not issued by any Central Authority or Government.

 Answer: A Decentralized Digital Currency without a Bank or Administrator.
 Bitcoins can be sent from user to user without the need for intermediaries.
 They can be exchanged for Products, Services, other Currencies, and stored in a Cryptocurrency Wallet.

 Answer: Ripple Coin

 Answer: 18 August 2008

 Related: 100 Facts About Elon Musk You Never Heard On The Internet